top of page

 This new view of emotions has serious implications: when judges issue lesser sentences for crimes of passion, when police officers fire at threatening suspects, or when doctors choose between one diagnosis and another, they're all, in some way, relying on the ancient assumption that emotions are hardwired into our brains and bodies.
 Revising that conception of emotion isn't just good science, Barrett shows; it's vital to our wellbeing and the health of society itself.

-Human Behavior and evolution
+Human Behavior and Evolution

 Behave: The Biology of Humans at Our Best and Worst